 The beaches of Sri Lanka have a family-friendly and laid-back vibe.

 Though, really, with young children, a beach vacation is almost a guaranteed success.
+Although it can be a struggle if they can’t swim!
+That’s why swimming lessons by Coast2Coast are so useful.
 Space to run, sand to toss, saltwater to splash in, it almost doesn’t matter what beach you visit, your children will be happy.
 Even in pouring rain my children have enjoyed the beach.
 But there were some things about the beaches of Sri Lanka that give them their own character.

 We tried a few beaches on the southern coast between Galle and Mirissa and these were our highlights: